helm/charts/stable/falco/README.md

 This has been tested with Kops and Minikube.
 You will need the following components:

 * A Kubernetes cluster greater than v1.13
-* The apiserver must be configured with Dynamic backend, do it with the following flags:
+* The apiserver must be configured with Dynamic Auditing feature, do it with the following flags:
   * `--audit-dynamic-configuration`
   * `--feature-gates=DynamicAuditing=true`
   * `--runtime-config=auditregistration.k8s.io/v1alpha1=true`